Donella365/09-azure-update-manager/README.md

 # Azure Update Manager Lab

-Automated patch assessment, compliance reporting, and scheduled maintenance for a small Windows Server environment, built entirely with Terraform.
+Automated patch assessment, compliance reporting, and scheduled maintenance for a small Windows Server environment, using Terraform, Powershell and Azure Update Manager.

 ## The Business Problem